beetbox/beets/docs/reference/config.rst

 The ``host`` key, of course, controls the Web server hostname (and port, optionally) that will be contacted by beets (default: musicbrainz.org).
-The ``https`` key makes the client use https instead of http, this setting applies only to custom servers.
-The official musicbrainz server always uses HTTPS (default: no).
+The ``https`` key makes the client use HTTPS instead of HTTP.
+This setting applies only to custom servers.
+The official MusicBrainz server always uses HTTPS.
+(Default: no.)
 The server must have search indices enabled (see `Building search indexes`_).

 The ``ratelimit`` option, an integer, controls the number of Web service requests